albarivas/ready-to-fly-sdk/README.md

 1. In your org, accept Apex SDK terms on `setup --> Build Slack Apps with Apex`

+Note: if you're using scratch orgs, you'll have to accept terms in your Dev Hub

 ### Creating a Slack app at api.slack.com

 1. Open [https://api.slack.com/apps/new](https://api.slack.com/apps/new) and choose **From an app manifest**